dayskipping/FAANG_takes_a_bite/README.md

 ### Forecasting Market Capitalizations

   The Facebook research team published a forecasting package for Python in 2017.
 The core of its functionality employs an additive regression model comprised of a piecewise linear or logistic growth curve trend and various seasonality components.
 I utilized their forecasting tool to gain insight on what the market caps of the FAANG stocks and S&P might look like 5 years into the future.
-Below is a display of the how the model forecasts into the future with uncertainty increasing over time:
+Below is a display of the how the model forecasts into the future with uncertainty increasing over time.

   ![Facebook prophet model](/images/fbprophet.png)